qsimeon/worm-graph/models/README.md

 2. The _hidden_ to _hidden_ block
 3. The _hidden_ to _output_ block

 The first and last blocks act as linear maps, transforming the inputs to a latent representation (the hidden part) and transforming the latent representation to outputs, respectively.
 These blocks remain consistent across different network architectures, effectively serving to rescale the dimensions of the inputs/outputs.
 The computation within the hidden states, however, can vary.
 For instance, in a Linear model, the _hidden_ to _hidden_ block comprises a straightforward Feed Forward Network, while in an RNN model, it includes an RNN submodule.
+All the models have one hidden-layer.
+We account for the number of hidden layers differently than is typical machine learning.
+Specifically, we count the number hidden layers as being the number of layers in the _hidden_ to _hidden_ block.

 ## Customization